top of page

 Look at your fonts.
 Pick 2 fonts maximum and stick to them everywhere.

-Look at your website, Instagram, LinkedIn, any PDFs or presentations you've shared recently.
+Check your website, Instagram, LinkedIn, and any PDFs or presentations you've shared recently.

-Mixing fonts everywhere screams "I don't have my act together."
-Pick 2 fonts maximum and stick to them everywhere.
+The Aha: Mixing fonts everywhere screams "I don't have my act together."
+Pick two fonts maximum and stick to them everywhere.
 This isn't about being boring; it's about being professional.

 Are you using your brand colors consistently, or are you just grabbing whatever looks good in the moment?